 Ms. Joseph, an AV rated lawyer, is the principal and sole shareholder of the Law Offices of Marla Joseph, LLC.
-For over 2 decades, she has been fighting for disabled workers, concentrating her practice in workers’ compensation and Social Security disability law.
+For a quarter of a century, she has been fighting for disabled workers, concentrating her practice in workers’ compensation and Social Security disability law.
 Ms. Joseph earned her B.A. from the Pennsylvania State University in 1991 and her J.D. from Temple University’s Beasley School of Law in 1994, where she was honored with an award for achievement in trial advocacy.
 The Best Lawyers of America awarded her the 2020 Philadelphia’s Workers’ Compensation Lawyer of the Year.

 She is a Board Member of Kids Chance of PA, an organization that awards scholarships to the children of workers who died or suffered catastrophic injuries in a work accident.
 She was Chair of the Pennsylvania Bar Association (PBA)’s Workers’ Compensation Executive Council from May 2018 to May of 2019 and previously served on its cabinet in multiple positions.
 During her tenure as Chair, she earned PBA’s Merit of Achievement Award for instituting a silent auction which raised a significant amount of money for Kids Chance of PA.
 Ms. Joseph was voted by her peers and a Blue Ribbon Panel as one of Pennsylvania’s Top 50 Women Lawyers in Philadelphia Magazine’s 2009 Super Lawyers edition and was voted as a “Super Lawyer” in the field of workers’ compensation in its inaugural year and for well over a decade.
 She received the 2004 Lawyers on the Fast Track award from The Legal Intelligencer and Pennsylvania Law Weekly.
 Ms. Joseph frequently lectures on workers’ compensation issues and has planned and moderated seminars for the PBA, Pennsylvania Bar Institute, Pennsylvania Association for Justice and the Bureau of Workers’ Compensation Conference.